jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

-By default, these services will connect to the local Azure Emulator (UseDevelopmentStorage=true) which might be fine for testing you service, but after you have deployed to your cloud, you will want to provide different storage connection strings.
+### Configuring an Azure WorkerRole Relay

+Now you will deploy an Azure WorkerRole that will query the events queue and relay the events to all subscribers.

+(details coming soon)

 ### Configuring Azure Storage Credentials

+By default, these services will connect to the local Azure Emulator (UseDevelopmentStorage=true) which might be fine for testing your service, but after you have deployed to your cloud, you will want to provide different storage connection strings.

-If you use the overload constructors, and pass in the `IAppSettings`, like this:
+If you use the overload constructors, and pass in the `IAppSettings`, like this, you can load settings from your Azure cloud configuration:

 ```
 public override void Configure(Container container)
 {
+    container.Register<IAppSettings>(new CloudAppSettings());

     container.Register<IWebhookSubscriptionStore>(new AzureTableWebhookSubscriptionStore(appSettings));
     container.Register<IWebhookEventSink>(new AzureQueueWebhookEventSink(appSettings));

     Plugins.Add(new WebhookFeature();
 }
 ```
-then:
+then from your current ServiceConfiguration.<Configuration>.cscfg file:

 * `AzureTableWebhookSubscriptionStore` will try to use a setting called: 'AzureTableWebhookSubscriptionStore.ConnectionString' for its storage connection
 * `AzureQueueWebhookEventSink` will try to use a setting called: 'AzureQueueWebhookEventSink.ConnectionString' for its storage connection